 Elevation Gain: 3,000-ft.

-At 3.5 miles the trail breaks out of the trees for the last time, crosses a small depression and begins climbing a series of steep switchbacks up a grassy hillside.
-Expansive and ever improving views of the Cimarron Range, the Sneffels Range and Ironton and the Red Mountain Pass area divert your attention from the stiff climb.
+At 3.5 miles the trail breaks out of the trees for the last time, crosses a small depression and then begins climbing a series of steep switchbacks up a grassy hillside.
+Expansive and ever improving views of the Cimarron Range, the Sneffels Range, Ironton and the Red Mountain Pass area divert your attention from the stiff climb.

 At the top of the hill follow the trail a short distance to a wooden stake marking the Bridge of Heaven, a narrow 20-ft.-long section of the ridge, at 12,300-ft.
 To get the best views from this amazing vantage point take a short side trip up the dirt knoll on the west side of the Bridge.

-Across the “Bridge” to the east the Horsethief trail drops down into a grassy bowl then continues its southeastern course towards Difficulty and American Flats.
+Across the Bridge to the east the Horsethief trail drops down into a grassy bowl and then continues its southeastern course towards Difficulty and American Flats.
 These destinations are beyond the range of a day hike.

 After soaking in the scenery retrace your footsteps.
 The well maintained trail makes it easy to enjoy the views all over again on the descent.

 Buy the Book